-- suspension of the member of staff/volunteer may be appropriate and should be considered in line with the school's Disciplinary Policy. - 10.2.9 Any staff/volunteers who are dismissed by the school for gross misconduct or cumulative misconduct relating to safeguarding of children/young people will be referred to the DBS for consideration of barring.
+- 20.12 A multi-agency allegations management meeting may be arranged to look at the complaint in its widest context.
+The case manager must attend this meeting, which will be arranged by the LADO.
+All issues must be recorded and the outcome reached must be noted to ensure closure. - 20.13 In many cases it may be appropriate to provide further training and support to staff/volunteers and ensure that they are clear about the expectations for their conduct. - 20.14 In more serious cases, allegations may be investigated under the formal disciplinary procedures and, where allegations are upheld, formal warnings issued as well as specific training and support.
+In cases where children/young people may be at further risk and/or evidence/witnesses may be compromised and/or the allegations and so serious that they may, if upheld, constitute gross misconduct, suspension of the member of staff/volunteer may be appropriate and should be considered in line with the school's Disciplinary Policy. - 20.16 Any staff/volunteers who are dismissed by the school for gross misconduct or cumulative misconduct relating to safeguarding of children/young people will be referred to the DBS for consideration of barring.
 Similarly, where the school has a reasonable belief that the member of staff/volunteer would have been dismissed by the school had they been employed at the time of the conclusion of investigations, they will be referred to the DBS.
-The school will keep written records of all of the above. - LADO Contacts: Claire Ford, Carolyn Hargreaves or Jo Peake Tel: 0113 3789687 - Advice can also be sought from Raminder Aujla Team Manager Education Safeguarding Team 0113 3789637 - 10.2.10 Where a staff member feels unable to raise an issue with their employer or feels that their genuine concerns are not being addressed, staff can contact any of the professionals named in the above paragraph, in addition to other whistleblowing channels which may be open to them. - 10.2.11 The Leeds City Council whistleblowing policy states that concerns can be raised by the following methods: - Whistleblowing hotline 0113 3788008 (dedicated hotline answered by a member of the Internal Audit team or an answerphone). - E-mail concerns@leeds.gov.uk - In writing Internal Audit, 3rd Floor West, Civic Hall, Leeds, LS1 1JF - The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 line is available from 8:00am to 8:00pm, Monday to Friday and Email: help@nspcc.org.uk.
+The school will keep written records of all of the above. - LADO Contacts: Claire Ford, or Jo Peake Tel: 0113 3789687 - Advice can also be sought from Deborah Jobson Team Manager Education Safeguarding Team 0113 3789475 - 20.17 Where a staff member feels unable to raise an issue with their employer or feels that their genuine concerns are not being addressed, staff can contact any of the professionals named in the above paragraph, in addition to other whistleblowing channels which may be open to them. - 20.18 The Leeds City Council whistleblowing policy states that concerns can be raised by the following methods: - Whistleblowing hotline 0113 3788008 (dedicated hotline answered by a member of the Internal Audit team or an answerphone). - E-mail concerns@leeds.gov.uk - In writing Internal Audit, 3rd Floor West, Civic Hall, Leeds, LS1 1JF - The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
+Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday and Email: help@nspcc.org.uk.

-10.3 Training and Support
+21 Training and Support